alozano-77/AWS-SAA-C02-Course/README.md

 - Using smaller instances is less expensive.
 - Allows for better granularity.

-### 1.6.14.
+### 1.6.15.
 Instance Metadata

 > A service EC2 provides to instances.
 It is data about the instance that can be used to configure or manage a running instance.
 It is a way an instance or anything running inside an instance can access information about the environment it wouldn't be able to access otherwise.

 - Accessible inside all instances using the same access method.

 Memorize [instance metadata](http://169.254.169.254/latest/meta-data/) -> `http://169.254.169.254/latest/meta-data/`

-Meta-data contains information on the:

-- environment the instance is in.
+- Meta-data contains information on the environment the instance is in.
 - You can find out about the networking or user-data among other things.
 - This is not authenticated or encrypted.
 Anyone who can gain access to the instance can see the meta-data.
-This can be restricted by local firewall
+This can be restricted by local firewall.

 ---